IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 States must protect men from discrimination equally with women, and that protection must be effective.
 A State's discrimination prevention mechanisms must be applied equally for men and women.
 Protection mechanisms to address gender discrimination, such as gender-analysis and gender-budgeting are often considered to be primarily for women, but they must work equally as well for men.
 For example, New Zealand's gender-budgeting trial was inadequate because only assessed it effectiveness for women and girls.

-Similarly, in order to ensure equal and effective protection against discrimination to men, State officials must understand that their obligation to protect everyone from discrimination applies equally to men and women and they must act accordanly.
+Similarly, in order to ensure equal and effective protection against discrimination to men, State officials must understand that their obligation to protect everyone from discrimination applies equally to men and women and they must act accordingly.

 Not only must States refrain from discriminating against men, but States have a positive duty to guarantee men and boys have equal rights with women and girls.
-For example requires States to ensure men have equal rights with regards to marriage, and at the dissolution of marriage. requires States to provide boys the same protection as girls, without discrimination.[^67]

-States that permit discrimination against men or fail "to exercise due diligence to prevent, punish, investigate or redress the harm" caused by discrimination against men, may be in breach of the their human rights obligations.[^68]
+For example the ICCPR requires States to ensure men have equal rights with regards to marriage, and at the dissolution of marriage and to provide boys the same protection as girls.[^67] States that permit discrimination against men or fail "to exercise due diligence to prevent, punish, investigate or redress the harm" caused by discrimination against men, may be in breach of the their human rights obligations.[^68]

 #### Gender analysis
 In order for States to protect men from discrimination, they must  collect sex disaggregated data and perform gender-analysis.[^69] Gender analysis must be performed in a way that is *able to* and *effective at* detecting discrimination against men.
 If gender analysis reveals treatment that impairs the recognition or enjoyment of men's rights, ICCPR "article 2 requires that the domestic law or practice be changed to meet the standards imposed by the Covenant's substantive guarantees."[^70] States may be able to justify differential treatment of men if it is reasonable, objective,[^71] necessary, proportionate, permissible under the Covenant, and intended to meet legitimate goals of the Covenant.[^72]